 If you have no time to read, watch our video instead:

 You Can Track Crucial Metrics

 Text messages may seem like the unregulated wild west in that you’re just sending out messages with no idea what happens to them.

-- ROI: You can review your return on investment for a single campaign or for several SMS-based campaigns.
-The more revenue you bring in, the more successful your campaign(s).
+- ROI: You can review your return on investment for a single campaign or several campaigns.
+The more revenue you bring in, the more successful your campaigns are.

 You Can Engage More with Leads and Customers

 If there’s one facet of developing a professional relationship with customers that you cannot ignore, that’s engagement.

 You Get to Know Your Audience